 Shenzhen Bao’an International Airport Terminal 3 is designed as an iconic gateway to China with its unique passenger experience, operational efficiency and sustainable approach.

-The new terminal is 1,000m long, covering a total gross floor area of 459,000m².
+The terminal, with a total capacity of 45m passengers per year is 1,000m long, covering a total gross floor area of 459,000m².
 A double airside concourse is laid out in a cruciform arrangement.
-The terminal will make Shenzhen the fourth-largest airport in China following Beijing, Shanghai and Guangzhou, with a total capacity of 45m passengers per year.

 45 millionpassengers per year

 Terminal 3 sets the standards for green aviation buildings in China.
 In response to Shenzhen’s hot summers and warm winters, the building features a unique double-layer envelope of glass and steel.
 The weatherproof, sound and thermal insulation embodied outer skin serves as a barrier to resist aviation noise and excessive thermal exchange, while the high-performance glazing unit reduces solar heat gain during summer.